 This article has been updated from a previous version.

-According to an Abacus Data poll conducted on behalf of the Ontario Real Estate Association (OREA) in January, about 40% of parents of those aged 18 to 38 who have purchased a home helped their child financially.
+While many opt to live with their parents, others are turning to their parents for more than just a roof over their heads.
+According to a 2022 poll conducted by the Ontario Real Estate Association (OREA), about 40% of parents of those aged 18 to 38 who have purchased a home helped their child financially.
 On average, the financial gifts and loans totalled $71,000 and $41,000, respectively.

 The hazard of being your child’s co-borrower